nedbat/coveragepy/doc/index.rst

 can show which parts of your code are being exercised by tests, and which are not.

-The latest version is 3.4 beta 2, released 6 September 2010.
+The latest version is 3.4, released 19 September 2010.
 It is supported on Python 2.3 through 3.2 alpha 2.